one-ie/ONE/src/content/blog/speed.md

 ---
-title: How to Achieve 100% Google Lighthouse Score
+title: How to load web pages in less than a second
-description: Here's how to load web pages in less than 1 second and achieve 100% Google Lighthouse score.
+description: Here's how to achieve 100% Google Lighthouse score by loading web pages in less than a second.
 pubDate: 14 March 2024
 coverImage: /blog-placeholder-3.jpg
 category: performance